treppo/fingertips/Readme.md

-Website Template
+Fingertips
 ===

 Installation
 ---

-You will Node and Ruby installed to use all required tools.
+You will need Node and Ruby installed to use all required tools.

 To begin, install all Npm modules